-When we set out to research the best kettlebells made in the USA, we were surprised when we found only a couple of good options: Rogue and USA-Iron.
+When we set out to research the best kettlebells made in the USA, we were surprised when we found only a couple of options: Rogue and USA-Iron.
+That’s it; we couldn’t find any more options made in the USA.
 They produce similar products, but they find ways to shine differently than their competitors.
 Below you’ll find a deep dive into our research of both products and why we consider them the best.

 |Best Kettlebells||Best for:|

 |Rogue Kettlebell||Overall Quality|

 |USA-Iron Kettlebells||Good Value|